ramyelsheikh/logger/README.md

 ### Prerequisites

-1- Set Minimum Stability of your core laravel to dev 2- Install Mongodb client on your server.
+1- Set Minimum Stability of your core laravel to dev by:
+- Adding this line to core composer.json file: "minimum-stability": "dev"
+- run command: composer dump-autoload
+2- Install Mongodb client on your server.
 If it is not installed, the package will refuse to install.

 ### Installing